snakamura/log/2025/6/existential_universal1.md

   rightAdjunct f = counit . fmap f
 ```

 It turned out that `SomeF` is a left adjoint and `Const` is a right adjoint.
-Unfortunately, we cannot make them an instance of this `Adjunction`. `Adjunction` defines an adjunction whose left adjoint and right adjoint are both in the category of Haskell types `Hask` where objects are types and morphisms are functions.
-But in an adjunction of `SomeF` and `Const`, a left adjoint `SomeF` is in `Hask`, but a right adjoint `Const` is in a category of functors where objects are functors and morphisms are natural transformations.
+Unfortunately, we cannot make them an instance of this `Adjunction`. `Adjunction` defines an adjunction whose left adjoint and right adjoint are both endofunctors in the category of Haskell types `Hask` where objects are types and morphisms are functions.
+But in an adjunction of `SomeF` and `Const`, the left adjoint `SomeF` is a functor from a category of functors, where objects are functors and morphisms are natural transformations, to `Hask`, and the right adjoint `Const` is a functor from `Hask` to a category of functors.
 Still, they are an adjunction.

 Since `Some` is isomorphic to `SomeF Identity`, you can say `Some -> a` and `Identity ~> Const a` are isomorphic, which means `Some -> a` and `forall x. x -> a` are isomorphic.